wit4401/wit4401/ReadMe.md

 # William Townsend
-### Salisbury University Student | Computer Science and Computational Mathematical Sciences Major | Data Science Minor
+### Salisbury University Student | Computer Science and Computational Mathematical Sciences Major

 I enjoy computation, video games (both playing and researching game design), golf, card games, and television.
 These repositories are all major coding and work that I have done for my college classes or on my own.
 I try to update frequently.